Deal OS · Diligence Automation

 Run your next data room through it.

-Bring a live or recent target to a confidential working session and get back a cited screening memo, a ranked red-flag list, and a contradiction map — so you can judge the deal, not the paperwork.
+Upload a live or recent data room and get back a cited screening memo, a ranked red-flag list, and a contradiction map, in minutes, so you can judge the deal, not the paperwork.